srvenkataratnamnagidi-sayukth/servicesC3/content/DevOps/Service Offered by C3/_index.en.md

 *Server monitoring can be done using a variety of tools and software, ranging from open-source solutions to commercial products.
 Some well-known server monitoring tools include Nagios, Zabbix, Prometheus, and commercial solutions like SolarWinds and New Relic.
 The choice of tool depends on the specific needs and budget of your organization.*

 > Effective server monitoring is a critical part of ensuring the reliability and performance of your IT infrastructure, particularly in larger organizations where numerous servers and services need to be managed.

+## Jenkins

+Jenkins is an open-source automation server used for building, deploying, and automating software development processes.
+It is a widely used and highly extensible tool that helps development and operations teams streamline their continuous integration and continuous delivery (CI/CD) pipelines.

+## Sonar Reports

+SonarQube (formerly known as Sonar) is an open-source platform for continuous inspection of code quality.
+It performs static code analysis on source code to identify and report on a wide range of code quality and security issues.
+SonarQube generates detailed reports, often referred to as "Sonar reports," which provide insights into the quality of your codebase and help you improve it.

+## Synk Reports

+Snyk is a popular security platform that specializes in identifying and addressing security vulnerabilities in open-source libraries and container images.
+It helps developers and organizations ensure the security of their software by continuously monitoring and analyzing their dependencies for known vulnerabilities.

 {{% children  %}}